 5. Reactivate the iPhone with your carrier

 Once you've set the phone up for your child, you'll need to reactivate it with your carrier before it can be used.
-If your old phone was through a different provider, make sure it's compatible with your current network before adding it to your plan.
+If your old phone was through a different provider, make sure it's compatible with your current network before adding the Apple device to your plan.

 As you set up an iPhone for your child, take the necessary steps to make sure your little one is safe while browsing the web.
 He or she will probably love having their own phone, and you can rest easy knowing you have control over what they can do on it.